 The Lotus Mini Grill is aimed at couples and backpackers.
 It has a 225mm cooking area and weighs just 2kg.
 This little one will cook for up to an hour.

-There are accessories, including a pizza stone and teppanyaki plate, domed cooking lid and a glass lid (nice to be able to see the food without lifting the cover).
+There are accessories, including a pizza stone and teppanyaki plate, domed grill hood and a glass lid (both with built-in thermometers).
 There are sets available that work out more cheaply than buying bits and pieces individually.
 The accessories for the Lotus Grill are a tad expensive, but you may not even need them.
 We actually used the griddle and lid from our gas-powered Cadac.

 The lids work like the Cobb lid, turning your barbecue into an oven that will roast or bake.
 With the Cobb that took some trial and error, but it’s fun.
 We even made (slightly charred) cupcakes.
 The Cobb does offer more cooking surfaces (frying pan and wok, for example), but there’s no reason why you can’t use ordinary pans on either barbecue.